 Science is awesome!
 So many great topics to cover and expand student skills in critical thinking and analysis using class discussions, lab activities, and so much more.
 Science classes are action-packed with activities and labs which ask students to use inquiry skills, inductive and deductive reasoning, make observations, gather data and analyze processed data all in an effort to allow students to work scientifically.

-2022, my classes are all Health Science CTE (Career and Technical Education) focused, which include:
+2023, my classes are primarily Health Science CTE (Career and Technical Education) focused, which include:

 - YR 1 IB Sports Exercise and Health Science - a great course for students who are athletes or are looking for college-level material related to anatomy and physiology, athletic training, physical therapy, and many other career choices.
 This class is fast-paced, rigorous and asks a great deal of the students: research; independent work; and includes the option to sign up for spring dual credit with the UM, as a Kinesiology class.

-- 2022 is the first year we have a YR2 HL IB SEHS class.
+- YR2 HL IB SEHS class.
 These students will be recapping units from year 1, but also adding in Biomechanics; Skill acquisition, which focuses on how athletes develop; and a few more extension topics.
 YR 2 students have the option to take the SL or HL exams in the Spring; and will submit thier final MOLR for IB review.
 We will blend new information with the foundations we set last year, and continue to apply ideas to your future career path.

-- Fall of 2022 students can take: Intro to Health &Science Careers: allows students to explore different career fields; learn foundational skills; and explore the range of careers available in Health science fields.
-This is a "choose your own adventure" type class, in which student interest drives the learning through the semester.
-Students get to see a variety of careers and skills based on class interest and later explore which classes/ skillss are great foundations to move forward in that career path.
+- Fall/ Spring semester: Intro to Health &Science Careers: allows students to explore different career fields; learn foundational skills for specific jobs; and explore the range of careers available in Health science fields.
+This is a "choose your own adventure" type class, in which student interest drives the content focus through the semester.
+Students get to see a variety of careers and skills based on the class interest and later explore which classes/ skills are great foundations to move forward in that career path.